cloud-66-internal/help.cloud66.com/_includes/references/account/team-accounts.md

 The account administrator is the only user who can invite other members and change access rights for these members (unless this privilege is granted to another user).
 There are two types of users - _Finance users_ and _Application (stack) users_.

+### Finance users

-Finance users only have access to your _Payment_ page, and can change billing information.
-They will receive payment notifications (successful and unsuccessful payments), but have no access rights to applications.
-We do not charge for Finance users.
+*Finance users* only have access to your _Payment_ page, and can change billing information.
+They will automatically receive email payment notifications (successful and unsuccessful payments), but have no access rights to applications. **We do not charge for Finance users.**

+### Application users

-Application users have access rights to applications and different part of the organization under Cloud 66.
+*Application users* have access rights to applications and different part of the organization under Cloud 66.
 You can specify the exact access rights you would like to grant to per application by choosing a role for them (you can define a customized role).
-The available roles for application users are:
+The available roles for *Application users* are:

 - No role
 - Viewer